quynhneo/detm-arxiv/README.md

 ```
 python scripts/data_undebates.py
 ```
 This will take about 5 minutes per 150,000 abstracts on a laptop.
-The output will be save in `script/split_paragraph_False/`
+Using default settings, the output will be save in `script/split_paragraph_False/min_df_30`
 ## Run Dynamic Embedded Topic Modeling
-Modify paths to preprocess text data, and `embeddings.txt`, and other models settings are on top of the file, and run:
+To run with all defaults settings, make changes in two lines: https://github.com/quynhneo/DETM/blob/master/main.py#L30: the parent folder of preprocessed data folder `min_df_30`. https://github.com/quynhneo/DETM/blob/master/main.py#L32 : path to prefit embedding `embeddings.txt`.
+Run with all default settings:
 ```
 python main.py
 ```